 Likewise, parents of girls vs. boys may choose to add in some gender-specific trinkets.

 Alternatively, consider adding Itunes gift cards, books, magazines, and sugary snacks suitable for tweens and teens.

 In other words, go with the general idea of these road trip goodie bags and add things that will excite you and your kids!

-Additional road trip activities tip: For the most successful, grumbling-free adventure, combine the use of these activity bags with my Top 10 Tips for a Family Road Trip.
+Additional planning tip: For the most successful, grumbling-free adventure, combine the use of these activity bags with my Top 10 Tips for a Family Road Trip.

 Each and every one of the following items

 They are basically ‘in-the-moment-sanity savers’.